MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 - [Windows](~/mac/user-interface/window.md) - This article covers working with Windows and Panels in a Xamarin.Mac application.
 It covers creating and maintaining Windows and Panels in Xcode and Interface builder, loading Windows and Panels from .xib files, using Windows and responding to Windows in C# code.
 - [Dialogs](~/mac/user-interface/dialog.md) - This article covers working with Dialogs and Modal Windows in a Xamarin.Mac application.
 It covers creating and maintaining Modal Windows in Xcode and Interface builder, working with standard dialogs, displaying and responding to Windows in C# code.
 - [Alerts](~/mac/user-interface/alert.md) - This article covers working with Alerts in a Xamarin.Mac application.
 It covers creating and displaying Alerts from C# code and responding to Alerts.
-- [Menus](~/mac/user-interface/menu.md) - Menus are used in various parts of a Mac application's user interface; from the application's main menu at the top of the screen to pop-up and contextual menus that can appear anywhere in a window.
-Menus are a integral part of a Mac application's user experience.
+- [Menus](~/mac/user-interface/menu.md) - Menus are used in various parts of a Mac application's user interface; from the application's main menu at the top of the screen to pop up and contextual menus that can appear anywhere in a window.
+Menus are an integral part of a Mac application's user experience.
 This article covers working with Cocoa Menus in a Xamarin.Mac application.
 - [Toolbars](~/mac/user-interface/toolbar.md) - This article covers working with Toolbars in a Xamarin.Mac application.
-It covers creating and maintaining Toolbars in Xcode and Interface builder, how to expose the Toolbar Items to code using Outlets and Actions, enabling and disabling Toolbar Items and finally responding to Toolbar Items in C# code.
+It covers creating and maintaining.
+Toolbars in Xcode and Interface builder, how to expose the Toolbar Items to code using Outlets and Actions, enabling and disabling Toolbar Items and finally responding to Toolbar Items in C# code.
 - [Table Views](~/mac/user-interface/table-view.md) - This article covers working with Table Views in a Xamarin.Mac application.
 It covers creating and maintaining Table Views in Xcode and Interface builder, how to expose the Table View Items to code using Outlets and Actions, populating Table Items and finally responding to Table View Items in C# code.
 - [Outline Views](~/mac/user-interface/outline-view.md) - This article covers working with Outline Views in a Xamarin.Mac application.
 It covers creating and maintaining Outline Views in Xcode and Interface builder, how to expose the Outline View Items to code using Outlets and Actions, populating Outline Items and finally responding to Outline View Items in C# code.
 - [Source Lists](~/mac/user-interface/source-list.md) - This article covers working with Source Lists in a Xamarin.Mac application.
 It covers creating and maintaining Source Lists in Xcode and Interface builder, how to expose the Source Lists Items to code using Outlets and Actions, populating Source List Items and finally responding to Source List Items in C# code.
 - [Collection Views](~/mac/user-interface/collection-view.md) - This article covers working with Collection Views in a Xamarin.Mac application.
 It covers creating and maintaining Collection Views in Xcode and Interface builder, how to expose the Collection View elements to code using Outlets and Actions, populating Collection Views and finally responding to Collection Views in C# code.
 - [Working with Images](~/mac/app-fundamentals/image.md) - This article covers working with Images and Icons in a Xamarin.Mac application.
 It covers creating and maintaining the images needed to create an app's Icon and using Images in both C# code and Xcode's Interface Builder.

-We also suggest taking a look at the [Mac Samples Gallery](https://developer.xamarin.com/samples/mac/all/), it includes a wealth of ready-to-use code that can help the developer get a Xamarin.Mac project off the ground quickly.
+The [Mac Samples Gallery](https://developer.xamarin.com/samples/mac/all/) contains ready-to-use code examples to help learn Xamarin.Mac.

-For an example of a complete Xamarin.Mac app that includes many of the features a user would expect to find in a typical Mac application, please see the [SourceWriter Sample App](https://developer.xamarin.com/samples/mac/SourceWriter/).
+One complete Xamarin.Mac app that includes many of the features a user would expect to find in a typical Mac application is the [SourceWriter Sample App](https://developer.xamarin.com/samples/mac/SourceWriter/).
 SourceWriter is a simple source code editor that provides support for code completion and simple syntax highlighting.

-The SourceWriter code has been fully commented and, where available, links have be provided from key technologies or methods to relevant information in the Xamarin.Mac Guides Documentation.
+The SourceWriter code has been fully commented and, where available, links have been provided from key technologies or methods to relevant information in the Xamarin.Mac documentation.

 ## Summary